troymessina/ElectronicsLab/chapters/07Transistors.md

 BJTs can be thought of as two diodes (pn-junctions) sharing a common region that minority carriers can move through.
 The npn transistor is as if two diodes were sharing a P-type anode region.
 Connecting two diodes with wires will not make a bjt, since minority carriers will not be able to get from one pn-junction to the other through the wire.

-bjt function by letting a small current input to the base control an amplified output from the collector.
+BJTs function by letting a small current input to the base control an amplified output from the collector.
 This current occurs from a voltage bias on the base that lowers the energy of the p-type base.
 The lower the base energy is the more current that can flow from collector to emitter in the active mode.
 The result is that the bjt makes a good switch that is controlled by its base input turning on or off the current from collector to emitter.
 The bjt also makes a good amplifier, since it can multiply a weak base input signal to about 100 times its original strength with the addition of the current-emitter current.
 BJTs can be networked to build powerful amplifiers for many applications.
 A band diagram of an npn transitor is shown in [](#fig:transistors/npnbasicoperation) and [](#fig:transistors:npncircuit).
 ```{figure} ../figures/ch7_transistors/NPN_Band_Diagram_Equilibrium.svg
 :label: fig/transistors/npnbandsequilibrium
 :width: 80%